Breaching County Court CCO

 The client did not complete this CCO due to drug addiction and family issues.
 A charge of Contravening the CCO was filed.
 He then approached our firm and asked for assistance.
 He knew that he was facing a possible jail time because he had breached his CCO.

 Medical materials were put together and we researched the client’s background as well.
 We discovered further compassionate circumstances – namely, the client’s separation from his partner and the death of his mother.

-Next, Sam Cooper appeared for the client.
-Sam put together powerful written submissions which highlighted the client’s exceptional circumstances.
-His attention to detail enabled the judge to fully understand the client’s difficult background and his current suffering.
+Next, we appeared for the client at court and put together powerful written submissions which highlighted the client’s exceptional circumstances.
+The attention to detail we employed on writing the submissions enabled the judge to fully understand the client’s difficult background and his current suffering.

 We then advocated for the client in court, and explained why the client would suffer in jail and would not be able to do any further work hours.